 Dietary restrictions and health conditions

 Before choosing a wet dog food, consider any dietary restrictions or health conditions your dog may have.
 Dogs with allergies or sensitivities may benefit from limited ingredient or hypoallergenic options, while those with kidney issues may require a diet with lower protein content.
-Consult your veterinarian for guidance on the best wet dog food options for your dog’s specific health needs.
+Consult your veterinarian for the best wet dog food options for your dog’s health needs.

 Ingredients to look for